shindyu/ApplyStyleKit/README.md

 - ✅ UISwitch

-# Contributing
+## Contributing
 Please make an issue or pull request if you have any request.

-Bug reports, Documentation, or tests, are always welcome as well.😂
+Bug reports, Documentation, or tests, are always welcome as well!😂

-# License
+## License
 ApplyStyleKit is available as open source under the terms of the [MIT](https://github.com/shindyu/ApplyStyleKit/blob/master/LICENSE) License.